lorenanicole/python-identicon-generator/README.md

 1. The identicon's should be symmetrical meaning the left horizontal half is equal to the right horizontal half.
 2. The identicon is 5X5 pixels, following the standard specified for [GitHub identicons](https://github.blog/2013-08-14-identicons/)
 3. Identicon's should use accessible colors as specified by [W3](https://www.w3.org/WAI/WCAG21/Techniques/general/G207)

+## TODO:
+- [ ] Finish script to implement identicon
+- [ ] Implement core logic to generate a Python PIL or Tinkr image
+- [ ] Write baseline tests
+- [ ] Add CI/CD with GitHub actions to run tests